doug-101/TreeTag/README.md

 When TreeTag opens, it shows a list of files in the app's private storage folder.
 It will be empty the first time the app is run.
-A tap on a file name will open the file.
-A long press will select the file.
+A tap on a file name will select the file.
+A double tap or a long press will open the file.

-In addition to opening TreeTag files (with a .trtg file extension), it can also import files from treeLine (with a .trln file extension).
+In addition to opening TreeTag files (with a .trtg file extension), it can also import files from TreeLine (with a .trln file extension).
 Tapping on these files will show a prompt to select a single node type to be imported.
 Imports should only be done from basic TreeLine files - formatting and complex field types are not currently supported.